joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 # Desktop

-To get Control when pressing CapsLock:
-- Open System Preferences
-- Open "Keyboard" and then click the "Modifier Keys..." button
-- Change "Caps Lock" to "Control"

 To get Escape when pressing Control (for OLD versions of Mac OS X, before Sierra):
 - Install [Karabiner](https://pqrs.org/osx/karabiner/history.html)
 - Open Preferences